docker/docs/get-started/index.md

 increased.
 Orchestration of scaling behavior is a matter of spinning up new executables, not new VM hosts.

-We'll be learning about all of these things, but first let's learn to walk.
+This tutorial discusses all of these things, but first let's start with the basics.

 [On to Part 2 >>](part2.md){: class="button outline-btn" style="margin-bottom: 30px; margin-right: 100%"}